tetratelabs/venafi-demo/getistio/README.md

 nginx   2/2     Running   0          22s
 ```

-- We can verify that we see the cerficiates issued and managed by Venafi.
+- We can verify that we see the certificates issued and managed by Venafi.

 ![alt text](../images/venafi.png "Venafi verification")